 We walked to Little Hampton and had a coffee in what is perhaps the ugliest structure on the coast (but I know the competition is keen)--in the shape of what Joy called a turd, but I would more politely call a pile of sliced liver.

-The next week we drove up to Bradford-on-Avon, where Joy and James live while he is attending classes at Bath University.
 Our brilliant GPS system gamely talked us through the labyrinthine British road system from Sussex to Wiltshire, from one roundabout to the next--though she called them rotaries, being American and all.We could have downloaded a British voice, but choose to stick with Bonnie and her clear Yankee tones.
 In one of her more charming maneuvers, Bonnie led us RIGHT BY Stonehenge.
 Totally inadvertently.

 Aaron and Tory flew in from Estonia, and we went to Bath to pick them up from the train station.
 There was an uneasy moment when they thought they had lost their tickets and might be sent all the way back to Luton, but they found them and all was well.